owncloud/ocis/docs/ocis/identity-provider/oidc.md

 Infinite Scale has implemented OpenID Connect (OIDC) for authentication.
-OIDC defines a discovery mechanism, called OpenID Connect Discovery, where an OpenID server publishes its metadata at a well-known URL, typically
+OIDC defines a discovery mechanism, called OpenID Connect Discovery, where an OpenID server publishes its metadata at a well-known URL, typically:

 `https://ocis.test/.well-known/openid-configuration`